MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

 -
 - **magic drain** When hit by magic attack their mana charges are drained in proportion of the mana cost of the attack rather than its power.
 -
-- **vulnerable soul** Without a body to protect their souls, they are more vul -
+- **vulnerable soul** Without a body to protect their souls, they are more vulnerable to hazards that can damage it, when hit with a magic attack, even one that doesn't
+-
 - **History:**